MONEY MARKETS-Money market stress seen easing in coming weeks

 * ECB steps see cautious reopening of longer-term funding

-* Sentiment improves in anticipation of European grand plan (Adds details on money market fund exposures)
+* Sentiment improves in anticipation of European grand plan (Adds comment; changes byline; dateline previously LONDON)

 By Ellen Freilich and Kirsten Donovan